kirsty-stephen/kirsty-stephen/README.md

 📍 Manchester, UK

-👩🏻‍⚕️  ICU and Heart Failure Nurse.
+👩🏻‍⚕️  ICU and Heart Failure nurse.

 👩🏻‍💻   Currently learning web development with The Developer Academy.